 Glancing around at her new living room, Madeline was still gripping the handle of her rolling suitcase with gloved hands.
 Caslon thoughtfully turned the heat on in the unit before coming to pick her up, but there was still a definite chill in the air, and she certainly didn’t want her already aching muscles to seize up from the damp cold.
-Although she had yet to investigate the bedrooms or the kitchen, Madeline was already impressed at how much nicer this new apartment was compared to the one she had just vacated.
+Although she had yet to investigate the bedrooms or the kitchen, Madeline was already impressed at how much more superior this new apartment was compared to the one she had just vacated.

 About to step toward the hallway, Madeline paused.
-Certainly Caslon had no idea what emotions troubled her right now, but his words struck too close to how she felt Levi had abandoned her.
+Certainly, Caslon had no idea what emotions troubled her right now, but his words struck too close to how she felt Levi had abandoned her.

 “You okay?” he asked, concerned by her abrupt change of expression.
 “Do you need to sit down?
 Some more pain medicine, perhaps?”

 She gave him a sad smile and shook her head.

 “No. I’m good,” she replied quietly, letting slip a white lie.
 “I just want to lay down for a bit.
 The pain meds have made me tired and a bit dizzy, and to be perfectly honest, I’ve got a lot of emotions I need to figure out.
 I think some sleep will help me sort myself out.”

 Caslon was about to remind her that if she needed to get anything off her chest, he would listen, but he could tell from her expression and the way her eyes would cloud and then suddenly clear, that she was barely keeping her feelings in check right now.
 Any little thing he said that amounted to an offer to console her would cause her to break down, and because she was battling so hard to keep her fragile state a secret, he didn’t want to be the one to defeat her.